 - We became a HUD Housing Counseling Intermediary in 2014, which means we manage pass-through funds from HUD for housing counseling agencies, and begin pursuing joint funding applications with member organizations.
 After our first year as an Intermediary, our network of affiliate organizations more than doubled, increasing from 12 to 26, and we now manage nearly $700,000 in counseling funds.

 - We advocated for the establishment of a National Housing Trust Fund, a dedicated fund intended to provide revenue to build, preserve, and rehabilitate housing for people with the lowest incomes.
 In 2016, the first NHTF funds were distributed to help communities to build, preserve, and rehabilitate rental homes that are affordable for extremely and very low income households.
-Illinois received an allocation of $4.3 million in 2016 and $7.16 million in 2017, which it is using to create supportive housing for people who are homeless or at risk of homelessness, or whose head of household has a disability or illness.
+Illinois received allocations of $4.3 million in 2016 and $7.16 million in 2017, which it is using to create supportive housing for people who are homeless or at risk of homelessness, or whose head of household has a disability or illness.